 Do male and female college students have the same distribution of living arrangements?
 Use a level of significance of 0.05.
 Suppose that 250 randomly selected male college students and 300 randomly selected female college students were asked about their living arrangements: dormitory, apartment, with parents, other.
-The results are shown in Table 11.6.18 Do male and female college students have the same distribution of living arrangements?
+The results are shown in the table below.
+Do male and female college students have the same distribution of living arrangements?